nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 I like it too.
 Yeah.
 Clarifying on the statue.
 So the statue doesn't fit the markings or the letter that we see?
 Yeah.

+---

+### Session Play - Part 2

 So Erebos is never really represented as a person.
 So it's kind of like, you know, it it's kind of like this it's kind of like this, you know, darkness that is surrounded by, you know, like, by a bunch of crows.
 So it's not like, there's a there's a personal representation.
 And, for all of, for all of Erebos' stuff, he is never once referred to as a betrayer.
 He's the he's the dark sovereign, or the sovereign of shadows, but he's never referred to as a betrayer.

 So so there's there's a little bit of a there's a little bit of a thing that doesn't really kinda match up.
 It just kinda seems kinda odd.
-Clark, can Carson make an occultism check?
+Clark, can Karsten make an occultism check?
 Perfect.
 Just waiting.

 Come on.
 Get good.
 If it's not high oh, I'm rerolling that.
 Let me let me I'm doing it.
 Is your hero point?